Chemistry - Its Effect on Everyday Life

 |Meeting pattern||2nd Tuesday of the Month at 2.00-4.00 pm|

-- January Steve will talk about - The history of Explosives
+- February 9th Dick will talk about The Beginning of Antibiotics

 So as you can see it is very much a self-taught group with each person taking it in turn to research and present roughly an hours’ worth of information on their selected subject.
 This is generally followed by another hour of discussion loosely based around the topic of the presentation, but it can easily slide off into other interesting avenues.
 We have the ability to show PowerPoint/Photo file presentations via a laptop linked to a TV.
 Through this system we can also play YouTube and other website video clips.
 Some presenters use the modern technology others use paper copies and handouts.
 Both are perfectly fine.